craigspaeth/ezel-routers-example/README.md

 This example is more of a conversation starter.
 There are some known caveats that may want to be addressed in this solution including:

 * Duplicated route declarations and fetching code between server/client
-* Setup/Teardown of long-lived Backbone views
+* Setup/teardown of long-lived Backbone views
 * Having a component require into apps seems like an antipattern
-* In more complex apps treating the body as the main region that gets re-rendered won't always fly.
+* In more complex apps treating the body as the main region that gets re-rendered won't always fly